 Why, exactly, do Snapchat filters even exist?
 From an outside perspective, slapping on fictional glasses or replacing your perfectly well-proportioned mouth with a frighteningly massive one really makes no sense.
 To be fair, you really can’t take communication-by-selfie too seriously.
 But if you’re trying to cheer up a friend or in need of a reminder that it’s Earth Day, sometimes a Snapchat filter is exactly what you’re looking for.
+A Snapchat filters list is just what you need.

 How Do Snapchat Filters Work?